nukelash/CFrame/readme.md

 **CFrame** makes it a ***breeze*** to implement beautiful animations in your C++ UI/GUI application.

 <i>Note: CFrame is now a C++20 library, rather than C99.
-This was done to take advantage of templates, making the library much more intuitive, expressive, and maintainable.
+This was done to take advantage of templates, making the library much more intuitive, expressive, and maintainable.</i>

 ### **Major Features**
 - Header only, C++20 library with no dependencies